 B63935 Lance Sergeant John “Jack” Montgomery Simpson was born December 9, 1920, the son of William John and Helen May Ormenta Lumley, of Toronto, Ontario.
-He married Mary Jean Davey, of Toronto.
+Shortly before going overseas, he married Mary Jean Davey, of Toronto.

-His younger brother William Jr, also served with The Queen’s Own Rifles and landed on D-Day.
-He survived to become a fire fighter but later died while in the line of duty as a fire fighter.
+His younger brother William Jr also served with The Queen’s Own Rifles and landed on D-Day.
+He survived to become a firefighter but later died while in the line of duty.

-Before the war, he was working as a jewelry polisher.
+Before the war, Jack was working as a jewelry polisher.